Understanding Your Recovery Journey

 When someone relapses, their addiction is often worse than before.
 The feelings of shame and guilt further drive the substance abusing behavior in an effort to numb any uncomfortable emotions.
 Each day the person continues using makes recovery more difficult.
 Relapse must be taken seriously, as a return to drug or alcohol abuse can have dangerous — and even deadly — consequences.

 No one likes the idea of having to return to rehab, but it can quite possibly save your life.
-Please reach out to a treatment professional if you need help finding a rehab after relapse.
+Please reach out to a treatment provider if you need help finding a rehab after relapse.

 Rehab, Round Two